Bois Brule River V

 * Fun facts before we get started: Upper St. Croix Lake is NOT the source of the Bois Brule River, as we had first foolishly inferred; but it is the source of the mighty St. Croix River.
 Rather, the Bois Brule begins in a very ambiguous bog and marshy wetlands complex immediately north of the lake – and by “immediately” we mean literally on the other side of the road that separates the lake and marsh area.
 So what, you ask?
 Whereas the Bois Brule flows north into Lake Superior (and thus eventually ends up in the Atlantic Ocean via the St. Lawrence Seaway), the St. Croix flows south into the Mississippi River, eventually ending up in the Gulf of Mexico.
 In other words, even though the sources of the two are pretty much right next to one another, they flow in opposite directions, whose final destinations are on different sides of the continent.
 Indeed, there’s a continental divide right at this spot, which is remarkably fascinating.
 A section of the North Country Trail follows a historic portage between these two rivers, right by Upper St. Croix Lake, back in the old days when travelers from Lake Superior paddled upstream the Bois Brule and portaged to Upper St. Croix Lake to get to the Mississippi River eventually.
 Cool stuff, no?

 We owe humble thanks to a fan of the site who wrote us, informing us of our error.
-Also, for more info on this and impressively painstaking details, see this great blog.

 Our intention was not to do a there-and-back trip, as we generally bristle at the notion of paddling upstream.
 Our original idea was to put in at County Road P, which actually is the West Fork of the Bois Brule (this was one of those “well, it looks like this is doable on Google Maps” ideas).
 We were delighted to see this confirmed on the Bois Brule State Forest Visitor newspaper map (available at the campgrounds), where there is a denoted canoe landing on County Road P. Take “confirmed” with a large grain of salt, as the reality of this, irrespective of the newspaper map or Google maps, is simply impossible to the point of masochistic.